varas-onemind/varas-onemind.github.io/content/posts/cybergym.md

 Therefore, CyberGym provides a realistic evaluation of the end-to-end vulnerability analysis and reproduction capabilities of large language models and agents on complex real-world software.

 Each task was given a two-hour time budget, and the model used was gpt-5.4.
-Varas-OneMind successfully solved 1,116 tasks, achieving a score of 74.1, which is 1 point higher than Sweep Monk and 7.8 points higher than Codex + gpt-5.4.
+VARAS-OneMind successfully solved 1,112 tasks, achieving a score of 73.8, which is 0.7 point higher than MopMonk Agent and 7.5 points higher than Codex + gpt-5.4.
 The system is still under continuous optimization.

 ## Workflow

-Varas-OneMind explicitly decomposes the complex task of "**locating vulnerabilities and generating PoCs**" into the following stages:
+VARAS-OneMind explicitly decomposes the complex task of "**locating vulnerabilities and generating PoCs**" into the following stages:

 - **Locate Sink points**: Based on the vulnerability description, the LLM identifies potential vulnerability Sink points and ranks them according to their relevance to the vulnerability description;